Call to get started 1-800-560-3450

 Mortgage forbearance versus loan modification

-While mortgage forbearance pauses monthly payments, loan modification lower monthly payment amounts through one of a few ways.
+While mortgage forbearance pauses monthly payments, loan modification can lower monthly payment amounts through one of a few ways.
 Modification can provide a long-term solution for borrowers since it applies to the loan’s entire life.

 Some ways lenders might modify the loan include: